Carlssonlab/conformalpredictor/README.md

 ## **Step 2: Validation of Models**

-In order to find the optimal significance (most single-label predictions) and fully benchmark your system, the program can be used in *validation* mode.
-The inputfile is split into K (default 5) chunks specified by the `(-vf) flag` validationFolds parameter.
+To find the optimal significance (most single-label predictions) and fully benchmark your system, the program can be used in *validation* mode.
+The input file is split into K (default 5) chunks specified by the `(-vf) flag` validationFolds parameter.

 Validation command examples: